Conanyedo/Libft/README.md

 # Libft
-Libft is a School 42 project.
+Libft is a 42 school project.
 The purpose of this project is to create our own C library.

 #  Libc functions